evonbit/bitcoin-native-systems/P2P Perpetual Distribution/01-p2p-perpetual-distribution.md

 ## Architecture Overview
 P2P Perpetual Distribution operates through a network of on-chain inscriptions connected via recursive calls and delegation.

 - **Deployment Inscription** — Defines the collection’s parameters and generative art.
-Performs recursive calls to the Distribution Engine Inscription and serves as the canonical access point.
+Performs recursive calls to the Distribution Engine Inscription and serves as the collection index access point.
 - **Distribution Engine Inscription** — Contains:
   - **Supply Module** — Validates Bitcoin blocks against collection conditions, with calls to Bitcoin Core via Ordinals recursive endpoints.
   - **Allocation Module** — Determines authorized parent assets via deterministic selection.
 - **Index Access Point** — Returns the authorized parent and canonical asset ID for each block, accessed via the Deployment Inscription.
 - **Asset Inscriptions** — Each individual asset inscription represents a unique asset within the collection.
-Delegates to the Deployment Inscription, which routes to other modules.
+Asset inscriptions delegate to the Deployment Inscription, which routes to other modules.

 ---